 Where to stay: Punta Mita Surf Lodge

-Punta Mita is one of the most popular day trips from Puerto Vallarta, known for its luxury resorts.
-This peninsula north of Puerto Vallarta boasts gorgeous beaches and great surfing.
+Punta Mita is a peninsula north of Puerto Vallarta boasts gorgeous beaches and great surfing.

 Although there are many swanky resorts in Punta Mita, you don’t have to spend thousands of dollars to enjoy this area.
 You can visit local pueblos where you will find a public beaches with small cafes and restaurants.